-The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS") as set out in the Accounting Handbook of The Canadian Institute of Chartered Accountants ("CICA Handbook").
+The Company prepares its interim consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") as set out in the Accounting Handbook of The Canadian Institute of Chartered Accountants ("CICA Handbook").
 In 2010, the CICA Handbook was revised to incorporate IFRS and requires publicly accountable enterprises to apply such standards effective for years beginning on or after January 1, 2011.
 Accordingly, the Company has commenced reporting on this basis.
 In these interim consolidated financial statements, the term "Canadian GAAP" refers to Canadian generally accepted accounting principles before the adoption of IFRS.

 These interim consolidated financial statements have been prepared in accordance with IFRS applicable to the preparation of interim financial statements, including International Accounting Standard ("IAS") 34, interim financial reporting and IFRS 1, first-time adoption of international financial reporting standards.
-As at February 10, 2010, the date of incorporation and transition to IFRS, the Company's consolidated balance sheet only included share capital and cash of \$10.00.
-As a result, a transitional balance sheet has not been presented as it provides no meaningful information to the users of the financial statements.
+As at February 10, 2010, the date of incorporation and transition to IFRS, the Company's consolidated statement of financial position only included share capital and cash of \$10.00.
+As a result, a transitional consolidated statement of financial position has not been presented as it provides no meaningful information to the users of the consolidated financial statements.
 The Company has consistently applied the same accounting policies throughout all periods presented, as if these policies had always been in effect.
-Note 4 discloses the impact of the transition to IFRS on the Company's reported consolidated balance sheets, consolidated statements of changes in equity, operations and comprehensive loss and consolidated statement of cash flows, including the nature and effect of significant changes in accounting policies from those used in the Company's consolidated financial statements for the period ended December 31, 2010.
+Note 4 discloses the impact of the transition to IFRS on the Company's reported consolidated statements of financial position, changes in equity, operations and comprehensive loss and cash flows, including the nature and effect of significant changes in accounting policies from those used in the Company's consolidated financial statements for the period ended December 31, 2010 prepared in accordance with Canadian GAAP.

-The policies applied in these interim consolidated financial statements are based on IFRS issued and outstanding as of August 10, 2011, the date the Board of Directors approved the interim consolidated financial statements.
+The policies applied in these interim consolidated financial statements are based on IFRS issued and outstanding as of November 9, 2011, the date the Board of Directors approved the interim consolidated financial statements.
 Any subsequent changes to IFRS that are given effect in the Company's annual consolidated financial statements for the period ending December 31, 2010 could result in restatement of these interim consolidated financial statements, including the transition adjustments recognized on changeover to IFRS.